 There are multiple security benefits for using the hosting for WordPress site, including:

-d) With the use of hosting services, your software and hardware services can be consistently updated which prevent the intruders to extract the vulnerabilities of old devices.
+- With the use of hosting services, your software and hardware services can be consistently updated which prevents intruders to extract the vulnerabilities of old devices.

 There is a prebuilt code editor in WordPress which the admin can use to modify the website as per his preferences.
 However, it can also be used by the intruder for malicious purposes.
 Thus, it is recommended to turn off the file editing in your WordPress settings.